 - View queries: View dbt and SQL queries for dbt Semantic Layer metric visualizations.
 Learn more.
 Note: This option is not applicable to the textual micro view.

 - Personalize view: You can display your metric information as a Summary chart or as text that tells you about the metric.

 - If you choose Summary the metric view will display data as a single aggregated value for a specific time period, as selected by you from the drop-down list.
 (See below.)
 This is a handy way to see your current data at a glance and compare it to data from other periods.
 Note: For more information, hover over the value to see a detailed tool tip.
 If an asterisk (*) displays after the value, this indicates the comparison period is incomplete.

 When you select Current period, the aggregated value of all the metric data in the current time range (based on when it was last refreshed) will display.
 When you select Previous period or Same period (last year), you can choose whether to see the comparison as a percentage change or as a value change, or to show both values for a more informative comparison.
 When you select Custom period (offset), you can choose either Ahead or Back and then enter the number of days, weeks, months, or years for the comparison.

-- If you choose Description the metric view will display textual information about the metric, either general metric details, or, if applicable, a MetricHQ definition.
+- If you choose Details the metric view will display textual information about the metric.

-For instant metrics, if you choose MetricHQ definition, and there’s an applicable definition in MetricHQ for the metric, it will display along with a link you can click to go to its page in MetricHQ.
-For custom metrics, this option is not available.
+Under Type, for instant metrics, if you choose MetricHQ definition, and there’s an applicable definition in MetricHQ for the metric, it will display along with a link you can click to go to its page in MetricHQ.

-If you choose About, the view will display useful information for the metric, including, its owner, when it was last edited, the type (instant, custom, or calculated), and the associated service (for instant metrics only).
-For custom and calculated metrics, "About" is the only applicable option.
+Under Type, if you choose About, the view will display useful information for the metric, including, its owner, when it was last edited, the type (instant, instant (calculated), custom, dbt Semantic Layer, or calculated), and the associated service (for instant metrics only).

 - Reset view: This option removes your personalizations and returns an individual metric view to its original default settings.